18F/handbook/_pages/policies/authority-to-operate.md

 The following delegations and designations are made in the TTS:

-* All subsequent delegations or designations are valid for the duration of the employment of the individuals who digitally co-sing this policy and commit said signature into the Handbook.
+* All subsequent delegations or designations are valid for the duration of the employment of the individuals who digitally co-sign this policy and commit said signature into the Handbook.

 * Delegations and designations may be revoked by either the TTS Commissioner or the Administrator of the General Services via digital signature.